The nutritional guide to managing PMOS (formerly PCOS) symptoms

 Polycystic ovaries and pregnancy

-The disruption to ovulation in PCOS can make pregnancy more difficult for some women, as high androgens may prevent the body from maturing a dominant follicle.
-However, it's important to know that PCOS affects fertility differently for every woman - many women with PCOS conceive naturally or with support.
+The disruption to ovulation in PMOS can make pregnancy more difficult for some women, as high androgens may prevent the body from maturing a dominant follicle.
+However, it's important to know that PMOS affects fertility differently for every woman - many women with PMOS conceive naturally or with support.

-If you're trying to conceive with PCOS, working with a nutritional therapist can help to support ovulation and overall health with functional testing, nutrition and lifestyle interventions.
+If you're trying to conceive with PMOS, working with a nutritional therapist can help to support ovulation and overall health with functional testing, nutrition and lifestyle interventions.

 Get a free 7-day hormone rebalance plan